← Back

 Positive

-• Better perception: NPS moved from 4 to 6.
-There is still room to grow, but the change is felt.
+• Trust improved: NPS moved from 4 to 6.
+There is still room to grow, but the shift in perception was meaningful.

-• Healthier stack: critical backend cleaned up and modern bridges added to legacy systems.
+• Platform health: critical backend paths were cleaned up and modern bridges were added around legacy systems.

 “It looks like a real product.”